Free Application for Federal Student Aid (FAFSA)

 Some of your educational expenses may be tax deductible or qualify for tax credits.
 To see if your payments are tax deductible, or for more information on education tax credit, please see the list of resources below:

-for instructions on how to access your electronic 1098-T
+- Look out in the next few months for instructions on how to access your 2018 1098-T.

 American Opportunity Tax Credit